elastic/integrations/packages/nagios_xi/docs/README.md

 ### Event Logs

-This is the `events` dataset.
+This is the `events` data stream.

-- This dataset gives Nagios XI system event logs.
+- This data stream gives Nagios XI system event logs.

 An example event for `events` looks as following: